-The Do Eat Better Experience food tour is a walking tour around the historical center of the city.
-The tourist is guided by a "Foodie", a local "buddy" able to explain every detail of the selected restaurants, their preparations, and the relevant history/curiosities.
+Do Eat Better Experience Porto Food Tour is a walking food tour around the historical center of the city.
+You will be guided by a Local Expert who's able to explain every detail of the restaurants, their preparations, and any other relevant curiosity.
+At the end of the tour you will have eaten the equivalent of a full meal in at least 4 stops and all food and drinks described are included.

-You will meet your Local Expert in front of the entrance to the Blue Church
+Please, meet your Local Expert for the Do Eat Better Experience Porto Food Tour in front of the entrance to the Chapel of Souls

-You will start your tour with a beloved Portuguese pastry: a delectable and iconic treat that tantalizes taste buds with its rich, creamy custard filling nestled within layers of flaky, golden-brown puff pastry.
+You will start your food adventure near the Chapel of Souls, a famous chapel well-known for its blue and white tiles on the outside, depicting scenes from Saints' lives.
+In a pastry shop nearby we will begin with a beloved Portuguese pastry: a delectable and iconic treat that tantalizes taste buds with its rich, creamy custard filling nestled within layers of flaky, golden-brown puff pastry.
 This delighƞul pastry is perfectly balanced, offering a sweet and slightly caramelized flavor, often accentuated with a dusting of cinnamon or powdered sugar on top.
 It will be paired with the most typical of Portuguese sweets, a coffe just goes with it!
 A lovely and energetic start for our tour!

-Inside the local market, you will try a board of local cheese and wine.
+We will head to Bolhão Market, a neoclassic jewel and one of the most iconic buildings in town, dating back originally to 1937.
+Still nowadays the city market is a nevralgic point for the city's life, and it's perfectly integrated in one of the liveliest distrcts Here inside, you will try a board of local cheese and wine.
 Porto, known for its rich culinary heritage, boasts a variety of distinctive cheeses that capture the essence of the region.
-Wine: Paired with the local board we'll also drink a glass of local wine!
+Paired with the local board we'll also drink a glass of local wine!

 Port Wine is named after the city of Oporto, the second largest city in Portugal and a major port that historically exported Portuguese wines.
 Port wine is fortified with grape spirits and tastes complex and sweet.
 In alternative to the drink alone you may also the cocktail try white port mixed with tonic.
 But you can actually use any style of port, including a Red or Young Tawny Port to make a Port and Tonic.